kexiZeroing/kexiZeroing.github.io/src/posts/rendering-performance.md

 Modern browsers try their best to anticipate what connections a page will need, but they cannot reliably predict them all.
 The good news is that you can give them a hint.
 Adding `rel=preconnect` to a `<link>` informs the browser that your page intends to establish a connection to another domain, and that you'd like the process to start as soon as possible.
 Resources will load more quickly because the setup process has already been completed by the time the browser requests them.
 But it's ultimately up to the browser to decide whether to execute them.
 (Setting up and keeping a connection open is a lot of work, so the browser might choose to ignore resource hints or execute them partially depending on the situation.)

-While `dns-prefetch` only performs a DNS lookup, `preconnect` establishes a connection to a server.
+While `dns-prefetch` only performs a DNS lookup, `preconnect` establishes a full connection (DNS, TCP, TLS) to a server.
 This process includes DNS resolution, as well as establishing the TCP connection, and performing the TLS handshake.
 If a page needs to make connections to many third-party domains, preconnecting all of them is counterproductive. **The preconnect hint is best used for only the most critical connections.
 For all the rest, use `<link rel=dns-prefetch>` to save time on the first step, the DNS lookup**.

 > The logic behind pairing these hints is because support for `dns-prefetch` is better than support for `preconnect`.
 Browsers that don’t support `preconnect` will still get some added benefit by falling back to `dns-prefetch`.
 Because this is an HTML feature, it is very fault-tolerant.
 If a non-supporting browser encounters a `dns-prefetch` hint—or any other resource hint—your site won’t break.